Our site is in Beta Live, we welcome your feedback to help us improve the site.

 If your event is likely to have a noise effect on the local community, it is the responsibility of the event organiser to follow the noise guidelines provided by Newcastle City Council.
 For advice please contact Public Safety and Regulation:

 Phone 0191 211 6102 and ask for the noise team

 If you manage or are in charge of any premises or vehicles that the smoke-free law applies to, you have a legal responsibility to ensure smoking is banned.
 Further information is on our smoke-free page

 Step 14.
 Do you need a Performing Rights Society licence?

 A Performing Rights Society (PRS) licence is required whenever there is a public performance of PRS-controlled copyright music.
-This includes both live performances (e.g. concerts, recitals, marching bands etc.) and recorded music (e.g. discos, background music, TV screens etc).
+This includes both live performances (for example, concerts, recitals, marching bands etc.) and recorded music (for example, discos, background music, TV screens etc.).
 The majority of copyright music from the UK, and around the world, is controlled by the PRS in the UK.
 This includes everything from advertising jingles to entire symphonies.
 Examples of events licensed by the PRS include carnivals, firework displays, parades, festivals and exhibitions.
 If an appropriate annual PRS licence is not in place for the land or premises where the event is to be held, the event organiser needs to obtain a licence.